VITA

 - Hessische Niedersächsische Allgemeine

-In 2016, Soller was appointed organist at Munich's oldest parish church St. Peter.
-Solo concerts have taken her to major organ concert series, including the cathedrals of Riga, Passau, St. Gallen, Paderborn, Stuttgart's Stiftskirche, St. Lorenz Nuremberg, the Philharmonie im Münchener Gasteig and Munich's St. Michael, and in 2025 to the ION festival in Nuremberg and St. Jacobi Hamburg.
+From 2016 to 2025, Soller held the position of main organist at Munich's oldest parish church St. Peter.
+Solo concerts have taken her to major organ concert series, including the cathedrals of Riga, Passau, St. Gallen, Paderborn, Stuttgart's Stiftskirche, St. Lorenz Nuremberg, the Philharmonie im Münchener Gasteig, Munich's St. Michael and St. Jacobi Hamburg.

 „(...) her stylistic range and her unique combination of emotion, focused energy and intelligent probing of the score “